Are we Seeking Safety Via Disconnection?

 While in survival, we often believe to not have choices; our natural instincts are sensed as a threat; and our human bodies, deprived from feeling, can easily become mere instruments to be handled and controlled.

 Well, is this really what we want?
-For us, for our children?
-Or... what else?
+And what else is possible?

 We need to understand how our bodies function when facing threat.
 About the workings of our autonomic nervous system, in our actual lives.